Susan McClary: Career

+Susan McClary (PhD, Harvard) is Fynette H. Kulas Professor of Music at Case Western Reserve University and Distinguished Professor Emerita, UCLA (1994-2011); she has also taught at the University of Minnesota (1977-1991), McGill University (1991-1994), UC Berkeley, and University of Oslo (2007-2012).
+Her research focuses on the cultural analysis of music, both the European canon and contemporary popular genres.
+Best known for her book Feminine Endings: Music, Gender, and Sexuality, she is also author of Georges Bizet: Carmen; Conventional Wisdom: The Content of Musical Form; Modal Subjectivities: Renaissance Self-Fashioning in the Italian Madrigal; Reading Music: Selected Essays by Susan McClary; Desire and Pleasure in Seventeenth-Century Music; Structures of Feeling in Seventeenth-Century Expressive Culture; The Passions of Peter Sellars: Staging the Music; and Making Sense of Music.
+Her work has been translated into at least twenty languages, and she has advised more than fifty doctoral dissertations.
+McClary received a MacArthur Foundation “Genius” Fellowship in 1995 and has been awarded honorary doctorates from McGill University, Southern Illinois University, and Cleveland Institute of Music.

 One of her best known works is Feminine Endings (1991).
-"Feminine ending" is a musical term once commonly used to denote a weak phrase ending or cadence.
+"Feminine ending" is a term used in music theory and in Metre (poetry) to denote a weak phrase ending or cadence.
 The work covers musical constructions of gender and sexuality, gendered aspects of traditional music theory, gendered sexuality in musical narrative, music as a gendered discourse, and discursive strategies of women musicians.

 McClary suggests that sonata form may be interpreted as sexist or misogynistic and imperialistic, and that, "tonality itself – with its process of instilling expectations and subsequently withholding promised fulfillment until climax – is the principal musical means during the period from 1600 to 1900 for arousing and channeling desire."
 She interprets the sonata procedure for its constructions of gender and sexual identity.
 The primary, "masculine" key (or first subject group) represents the male self, while the secondary, "feminine" key (or second subject group), represents the other, a territory to be explored and conquered, assimilated into the self and stated in the tonic home key.

 McClary set the feminist arguments of her early book in a broader sociopolitical context with Conventional Wisdom (2000).
 In it, she argues that the traditional musicological assumption of the existence of "purely musical" elements, divorced from culture and meaning, the social and the body, is a conceit used to veil the social and political imperatives of the worldview that produces the classical canon most prized by musicologists.
 She examines the creation of meanings and identities, some oppressive and hegemonic, some affirmative and resistant, in music through the referencing of musical conventions in the blues, Vivaldi, Prince, Philip Glass, and others.

 While seen by some as extremely radical, her work is influenced by musicologists such as Edward T. Cone, gender theorists and cultural critics such as Teresa de Lauretis, and others who, like McClary, fall in between, such as Theodor Adorno.
 McClary herself admits that her analyses, though intended to deconstruct, engage in essentialism.